Welcome! To Fuels Industry Association of South Africa

 In 2015, the Fuels Industry Association of South Africa embarked on this campaign to:

-- shift behaviours by focusing on individual responsibilities; and
+• Shift behaviours by focusing on individual responsibilities.

 The campaign is in its second phase and will continue into 2016.
 This forms part of an overall road safety vision around reducing the impacts of non-compliant third party road user behaviour which is a major risk.
 Further information about the Fuels Industry Association of South Africa’s health, safety and security initiatives can be found in the annual reports.